dexie/dexie-website/cloud/docs/access-control.md

 /** Create a sharable ToDo list
  *
  * @param {string} listName Name of the ToDo list
- * @returns {Promise}
+ * @returns {Promise} Promise resolving with the ID of the created list.
  */
 function createTodoList(listName) {
   return db.transaction('rw', db.todoLists, db.realms, db.members, async () => {

     // Create the new realm
     const newRealmId = await db.realms.add({
+      // No required properties (other than the auto-generated key 'realmId')
+      // But it could be wise to give it a name:
-      name: listName
+      name: `${listName} realm`
-      // owner will implicitly be set to yourself, giving you full permissions on it.
     });

     // Give yourself visibility of the realm and its connected objects
-    // (being owner does not imply having the object synced) db.members.add({
+    // (being owner does not imply having the object synced) await db.members.add({
       realmId: newRealmId,
       email: db.cloud.currentUser.email,
       name: db.cloud.currentUser.name